 - Increased concerns about academic performance

-- Changes in their living situation, either returning home to live with parents or reduced interaction with roommates.
+- Changes in their living situation, either returning home to live with parents during a COVID surge, or reduced interaction with roommates.

 Unfortunately, this study on depression and college students found that a vast majority (93 percent) of students who experienced anxiety or depression on college campuses have not used mental health services during the pandemic.
 Most often, this was because they didn’t think their distress was severe enough to warrant professional support.
 Moreover, some were uncomfortable interacting with people they didn’t know or talking about mental health problems by phone.

-And these issues had not eased by fall of 2020.
-According to a Jed Foundation study of 200 college students preparing for the fall semester, 82 percent were experiencing anxiety, 68 percent reported loneliness, 63 percent had college depression symptoms, and 60 percent said they had difficulty coping with stress in a healthy way.
+Moreover, a Jed Foundation study on college kids and depression found that 82 percent were experiencing anxiety, 68 percent reported loneliness, 63 percent had college depression symptoms, and 60 percent said they had difficulty coping with stress in a healthy way.

 How to Cope with Depression in College